MTGStocks Alternative

 Portfolio tracking

-SpellBook: Full portfolio with cost basis, gains/losses, and S&P 500 benchmarking
+Full portfolio with cost basis, real-time gains/losses, and per-card market value

 Price alerts